Vietnamese language: Origin of tones

 Glottal-ending syllables ended with a glottal stop //ʔ//, while fricative-ending syllables ended with //s// or //h//.
 Both types of syllables could co-occur with a resonant (e.g. //m// or //n//).

 At some point, a tone split occurred, as in many other mainland Southeast Asian languages.
-Essentially, an allophonic distinction developed in the tones, whereby the tones in syllables with voiced initials were pronounced differently from those with voiceless initials.
+Essentially, an allophonic distinction developed in the tones whereby those in syllables with voiced initials were pronounced differently from those with voiceless initials.
 (Approximately speaking, the voiced allotones were pronounced with additional breathy voice or creaky voice and with lowered pitch.
-The quality difference predominates in today's northern varieties, e.g. in Hanoi, while in the southern varieties the pitch difference predominates, as in Ho Chi Minh City.)
-Subsequent to this, the plain-voiced stops became voiceless and the allotones became new phonemic tones.
+The quality difference predominates in today's northern varieties, e.g., in Hanoi, while in the southern varieties the pitch difference predominates, as in Ho Chi Minh City.)
+Later the plain-voiced stops became voiceless and the allotones became new phonemic tones.

 The implosive stops (/ɓ/, /ɗ/ and /ʄ/) were unaffected, and in fact developed tonally as if they were unvoiced.
 (This behavior is common to all East Asian languages with implosive stops.)
 These stops merged with the corresponding nasals (/m/, /n/ and /ɲ/) before the Old Vietnamese period.

 As noted above, consonants following minor syllables became voiced fricatives.
 The minor syllables were eventually lost, but not until the tone split had occurred.
-As a result, words in modern Vietnamese with voiced fricatives occur in all six tones, and the tonal register reflects the voicing of the minor-syllable prefix and not the voicing of the main-syllable stop in Proto-Vietic that produced the fricative.
+As a result, words in modern Vietnamese with voiced fricatives occur in all six tones, and the tonal register reflects the voicing of the minor-syllable prefix and not the voicing of the Proto-Vietic main-syllable stop that produced the fricative.
 For similar reasons, words beginning with //l// and //ŋ// occur in both registers.
 (Thompson 1976 reconstructed voiceless resonants to account for outcomes where resonants occur with a first-register tone, but this is no longer considered necessary, at least by Ferlus.)

 A large number of words were borrowed from Middle Chinese, forming part of the Sino-Vietnamese vocabulary.
 These caused the original introduction of the retroflex sounds //ʂ// and //ʈ// (modern s, tr) into the language.

 Old Vietnamese

-Old (or Ancient) Vietnamese separated from Muong around the 9th century.
+Old (or Ancient) Vietnamese separated from Mường around the 9th century.
 The sources for the reconstruction of Old Vietnamese are Nom texts, such as the 12th-century/1486 Buddhist scripture Phật thuyết Đại báo phụ mẫu ân trọng kinh ("Sūtra explained by the Buddha on the Great Repayment of the Heavy Debt to Parents"), old inscriptions, and a late 13th-century (possibly 1293) Annan Jishi glossary by Chinese diplomat Chen Fu (c.
 1259 – 1309).